NikKowPHP/social-brain/chapters/chapter-7.md

 ---
 ### **System Alert: The Threat of Unsolicited Advice**

-When you offer a solution before establishing an emotional connection, the other person's brain often interprets it as a threat to their **Autonomy** ("You think I can't solve this myself?") or **Status** ("You're acting superior.").
-The Connection Protocol is designed to broadcast reward signals first (Relatedness, Status) before you ever touch the problem.
+When you offer a solution before establishing an emotional connection, the other person's brain often interprets it as a threat to their **[ICON: Steering Wheel] Autonomy** ("You think I can't solve this myself?") or **[ICON: Crown] Status** ("You're acting superior.").
+The Connection Protocol is designed to broadcast reward signals first ([ICON: Group] Relatedness, [ICON: Crown] Status) before you ever touch the problem.
 ---
 > ### **Shadow Alert: The Empathy Trap**
 >